okfn/CKANClient-J/README.md

 __Install Dependencies__

-Run the following to install dependencies (gson 2.2 and junit 4.10) locally
+Run the following to install dependencies (gson 2.2 and junit 4.10 and apache.httpclient 4.1.3) locally

 ```
 ant deps